 In rare instances, I may be delayed arriving to class.
 If I have not arrived by the time class is scheduled to start, you must wait a minimum of thirty minutes for my arrival.
-In the event that I will miss class entirely, I will email you further details.
+In the event that I will miss class entirely, a sign will be posted at the classroom indicating your assignment for the next class meeting.

-Electronic Devices
+• Electronic Devices